discordjs/guide/guide/interactions/registering-slash-commands.md

 `.addMentionableOption()` | `MENTIONABLE` | 	Includes users and roles `.addNumberOption()` | `NUMBER` | 	Any double between -2^53 and 2^53

-Likewise, the [`CommandInteractionOptionResolver`](https://discord.js.org/#/docs/main/stable/class/CommandInteractionOptionResolver) object that we receive from the `interactionCreate` event has a method for each of these types, namely:
+Likewise, the [`CommandInteractionOptionResolver`](https://discord.js.org/#/docs/main/stable/class/CommandInteractionOptionResolver) object that you receive from the `interactionCreate` event has a method for each of these types, namely:

 Method | Returns
 --- | ---